dentarg/auth0-blog/_posts/2017-12-18-developing-restful-apis-with-lumen.markdown

 We will make use of Auth0 to issue our JSON Web Tokens.
 With Auth0, we have to write just a few lines of code to get a solid [identity management solution](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), [user management](https://auth0.com/docs/user-profile), support for [social identity providers (like Facebook, GitHub, Twitter, etc.)](https://auth0.com/docs/identityproviders), [enterprise (Active Directory, LDAP, SAML, etc.)](https://auth0.com/enterprise), and your [own database of users](https://auth0.com/docs/connections/database/mysql).

 For starters, if you haven't done so yet, this is a good time to sign up for a <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">free Auth0 account</a>.
 Having an Auth0 account, the first thing that we must do is to [create a new API on the dashboard](https://manage.auth0.com/#/apis).
 An API is an entity that represents an external resource, capable of accepting and responding to protected resource requests made by clients.
-And we are dealing with an API here, SWAPI (Star Wars API).

 > [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.